806.8 Storm Water Pollution Prevention Plan (SWPPP)

 An energy dissipater is a physical structure that is intended to reduce the erosive energy that is typically encountered down grade from a pipe or culvert.
 As such, these BMPs are normally permanent.
 Erosive energy from intense flows may also be encountered in median ditches or road ditches.
 Energy dissipation may be accomplished by the installation of large boulders, wood pilings, engineered concrete structures or other means approved by the engineer, following construction of the ultimate drainage channel or device.
 Unlike ditch checks and sediment traps, energy dissipaters are NOT intended to impound water and sediment.
 Energy dissipaters must be constructed in a fashion such that the water that flows through, over or around the structure is equally distributed in the discharge channel and does not exacerbate or cause a resultant erosion problem.

-This work shall consist of preparing and fertilizing a seedbed, furnishing and sowing of seed, and mulching.
-The purpose of temporary seeding and mulching is to produce a quick ground cover of annual grasses to reduce erosion in disturbed areas that are expected to be either re-disturbed or permanently seeded at a later date.
-It should be used as necessary to prevent erosion and decrease reliance on and potential costly maintenance of sediment control BMPs.
+Temporary seeding and mulching is used to produce a quick ground cover of annual grasses to reduce erosion..
+It should be used as necessary to prevent erosion and decrease reliance on costly maintenance of sediment control BMPs.
 For project planning purposes, it is important to understand that temporary vegetative cover will begin to lose its effectiveness within 6 to 12 months depending on site conditions.
+Separate pay items for Temporary Seeding and for Mulching shall be provided in all projects that include either or both of the following:

-Permanent seeding and mulching following the temporary seeding will be performed according to the Missouri Standard Specifications Sec 805 and should typically be permitted during favorable seeding seasons only.
+Permanent seeding and mulching following the temporary seeding will be performed.
 It is important to remember that temporary seeding and mulching can be used to cover up bare soil during times that are not conducive to applying permanent seeding.
 Then, when conditions are more suitable for permanent seeding, it can be applied over/through the temporary seeding stubble.
-Or, in some cases, it may be necessary to mow the temporary seeding stubble and then apply permanent seeding.

 Any revisions or deviations from contract seed mixtures and applications must be approved by the Roadside Section of MoDOT’s Maintenance Division.